 \begin{enumerate} \item (Soundness) For an implementation of the protocol that produces $m$ bits of output we have

-where $\tau_m$ represents a completely mixed state on $m$ qubits, $E$ represents all systems that could be held by an adversary (Eve), $\Omega$ the event that the protocol does not abort, $p_{\Omega}$ the probability of this occurring. $\|\cdot \|_1$ is the trace norm. \item (Completeness) There exists an honest implementation such that $p_\Omega\geq 1-\epsilon_{\mathcal{C}}$. \end{enumerate} \end{definition} The soundness error bounds the distance between the output of the protocol and that of an idealized protocol where Eve's marginal is the same as in the real protocol, but the output is perfectly uniform and independent of Eve.
+where $\tau_m$ represents a completely mixed state on $m$ qubits, $E$ represents all systems that could be held by an adversary (Eve), $\Omega$ is the event that the protocol does not abort, and $p_{\Omega}$ is the probability of this occurring. $\|\cdot \|_1$ is the trace norm. \item (Completeness) There exists an honest implementation such that $p_\Omega\geq 1-\epsilon_{\mathcal{C}}$. \end{enumerate} \end{definition} The soundness error bounds the distance between the output of the protocol and that of an idealized protocol in which Eve's marginal is the same as in the real protocol, but the output is perfectly uniform and independent of Eve.

-In general, the raw output of a protocol can have a lot of randomness, while being easily distinguishable from uniform.
-However, by applying an appropriate randomness extractor, which is a classical function taking a random seed and the raw output, an almost uniform output can be recovered.
-The length of this output can be taken to be roughly equal to the smooth min-entropy of the raw string conditioned on the side information held by Eve\cite{Renner,KRS}.
+In general, the raw output of a protocol can have a lot of randomness while being easily distinguished from uniform.
+However, with the application of an appropriate randomness extractor, which is a classical function that takes a random seed and the raw output, an almost uniform output can be recovered.
+The length of this output can be taken to be roughly equal to the smooth min-entropy of the raw string that is conditioned on the side information held by Eve~\cite{Renner,KRS}.